frahlg/zap_hass/README.md

 5. Add this repository URL and select "Integration" as the category
 6. Install the integration
 7. Restart Home Assistant

+### Method 2: Manual Installation

+1. Download this repository
+2. Copy the `custom_components/p1_reader` folder to your Home Assistant `custom_components` directory
+3. Restart Home Assistant
+4. Add the configuration to your `configuration.yaml`

 ## Configuration